 Continuing on down the row every foot and checking each hole to make sure that the seeper is directly in the middle of the hole I measure with the trowel and squeeze each seeper hole so that I can see it.
 If the t-tape is turned on this job is easier because you can see the wet drippy place.

 After slicing the plastic apart I stretch it some and dig out a 2 inch deep hole and throw the dirt off to the side to use later to cover the seed.
-If I was not able to turn on the specific row that I want to plant then I come back down the row and fill each hole with some water.
+If I was not able to turn water onto the specific row that I want to plant, then I come back down the row and fill each hole with some water.
 When the water seeps into the dirt this leaves a muddy hole.
 I press one slicing cucumber seed into each muddy hole and cover with dirt about 1/2 inch deep.
 For pickling cucumbers and melons we seed 5 seeds per hole in a domino type pattern with the holes 3 feet apart.

 - Seeding Potatoes into the Plastic Mulch

 - Transplanting Bean Sprouts into Plastic Mulch